Tychos MathJs Language Reference

 ### Graph

-A `Graph` is a 2-dimensional chart of data that you specify in the Calculations editor.
+A `Graph` is a 2-dimensional chart of data that you specify in the Loop Code editor.
 Each `Graph` that is created will appear on the right side of the World View.
 Your program needs to add points to the graph with the `plot`command.

 ```coffeescript